MarkNenadov/spring-into-ai/README.md

 My experiments with Spring AI in the form of a Spring Boot Application that has a ChatService.

 ---
+### Setting up Postgres

+Set environment variables for POSTGRES_JDBC_URL, POSTGRES_USERNAME, and POSTGRES_PASSWORD.

+Database will be created automatically.

 ### Setting your Open AI API Key

 Use the OPEN_AI_API_KEY environment variable.